It’s interesting to see how a search engine might try to calculate the relevance of search results, and find related queries

 Using Related Terms

-This process of determining relevancy and variety in search results starts by identifying terms that might be related to a searcher’s query.
+This process of determining relevancy and variety in search results starts by identifying terms that might be in related queries.

 Someone searches for [Amazon] and the search engine retrieves results related to the query and displays results to the searcher.